 Local visibility goes beyond a flyer or discount coupons.
 Show your participation by sponsoring and attendance at local events that are relevant to your business.
 Even better talking to your potential customers: "if you want a friend, be a friend"!
 Not to actively promote your company, but to be part of the community.
 You may also collect valuable customer insights this way that ensure that you stay one step ahead of your competitors.

 Joep already wrote about the lack of creativity in local marketing campaigns in his blog for the National Franchise Guide.
 Often the local expressions are almost identical to the national campaigns with just a mention of the place name or local store.
 It's a shame because in this way you do not use the proven effectiveness of local marketing.

 Local entrepreneurs know best how to approach their local audiences and what is going on in the community.
 Use this knowledge by letting them think about the content of the local campaigns, or even better make them set up and carry out their local campaigns themselves!
-Our Web2Print module is, for example, an excellent, user-friendly tool for this.

 3. Costs and benefits not in balance